jrdnh/jrdnh.github.io/content/posts/create-a-multifamily-financial-model-in-python.md

 # 3.292631202107785
 ```

 Line items are `FixedIntervalSeries` instances.
 If we want to display the full pro forma for all line items on a monthly basis, we can recursively iterate over each attribute and try calling it with a series of monthly periods.
-The `utils.py` helper `field_values` creates a nested dictionary of line items with their values, and `flatten` flatten the dictionary.
+The helper `field_values` creates a nested dictionary of line items with their values, and `flatten` flattens the dictionary.

 ```python
 from itertools import pairwise